prawee/expo-animation-example/README.md

 data              array of objects  List of records to use for cards onSwipeRight      function          Called when user swipes right on an item onSwipeLeft       function          Called when user swipes left on an item

+## Gesture System
+1. What are we touching?
+2. What component handles touch?
+3. How is the guesture changing?